-In 2017 around 53% of traffic to websites came from mobile devices.
+In 2020 around 55% of web traffic comes from mobile devices

-As more and more internet users browse the web using mobile devices.
-Google has adapted to these trends to ensure mobile friendly websites are easier to find and therefore will rank higher than non compliant sites.
+Google has adapted to these trends to ensure mobile-friendly websites are easier to find and therefore will rank higher than non-compliant sites.

 So what does this all mean for website owners

 Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimised for their devices. ( Google )

 The ultimate aim in implementing this new algorithm is to enhance the experience of the end-user, ensuring that the results displayed are more relevant in today’s on-line world in such a way that a mobile user will be able to see quickly if the site listed in the search result is mobile-friendly or not.

 Therefore it is easy to deduce that if your website is not mobile-friendly it will suffer in Google’s search results and ultimately affect your rankings.

 If you haven’t already done so try the Google Mobile tool to check if Google think your website is mobile-friendly.
 Here you can check pages or whole websites to see if they are optimised or not.

 You may have already seen on Google searches on your mobile device the results show whether a website is mobile-friendly or not.

 So why are mobile-friendly responsive websites good for business.